About the Program

 We promote great deeds for youngsters across the United States of America, and welcome entrants also from across the world.
 Our list of extra locations is found below.

 If you would like to find out more about us, do not hesitate to contact us .

-The Prudential Spirit of Community Awards program is also conducted in Japan, South Korea, Taiwan, Ireland, India, and China, where Prudential has significant business operations.
+The Prudential Spirit of Community Awards program is also conducted in Japan, South Korea, Taiwan, Ireland, India, China and Brazil, where Prudential has significant business operations.

 - How does the program work?

 - What are this year's program's key dates?

 - Affiliates of HandsOn Network

 Local Honorees are selected at participating schools and organizations in November.
 From these winners, an independent judging organization names the top middle level and high school volunteer in each state and Washington, D.C.
 Results are announced in early February.
 Then, 10 National Honorees are chosen by a panel of prominent public figures, and announced at a special ceremony in Washington, D.C., in May.

 - is in grades 5-12 as of November 3,